 - Where you have consented to the disclosure.

-- To protect or defend the legal rights or property of Diabetes SA, our affiliated and group companies or their employees, agents and contractors (including enforcement of our agreements).
+- To protect or defend the legal rights or property of Diabetes SA, our affiliated and group companies or our or their employees, volunteers, agents and contractors (including enforcement of our agreements).

 - To protect against fraud or for risk management purposes.